EFTEC/BladeOne/README.md

 ## BladeOneHtml

 It is a new extension to BladeOne.
-It allows to create html components easily and with near-to-native performance.
+It allows to create HTML components easily and with near-to-native performance.

 It uses a new feature of BladeOne: named arguments